wakabibrian/100DaysOfCodeChallenge_Python/Day18/Day18.md

 Today I learn't;
 1. Understanding Turtle Graphics and How to use the Documentation
-1. Turtle Challenge 1 - Draw a Square
+2. Turtle Challenge 1 - Draw a Square
+3. Importing Modules, Installing Packages, and Working with Aliases